d0x2f/d0x2f.github.io/blog/content/Everything You Need to Know About Postgres Partitioning.md

   FOR VALUES WITH (MODULUS 2, REMAINDER 1);
 ```

 You can use any combination of `MODULUS` and `REMAINDER`, as long as your partitions don't overlap.
 What this partitioning type effectively does is to evenly distribute rows among a number of partitions, which can really help with insert performance since multiple backends are able to write new rows simultaneously.
 Each partition can be placed into a different tablespace backed by independent storage medium, further improving IO performance.

 There are some big drawbacks of hash partitioning however.
 They offer no advantage for indexing since rows are spread into partitions practically at random.
 This means that queries will need to scan all partitions to find records unless a specific partition key value is specified.
 I.e.

 ```sql
   SELECT * FROM invoice WHERE
     uuid='d9ecdfbd-528d-4b3c-88d4-b4a6cec28772';
 ```

 This query can skip straight to the partition the row is in.

 ```sql
   SELECT * FROM invoice WHERE
     created_at >= NOW() - INTERVAL '1 DAY';
 ```

 Whereas this query will need to search each partition for matching rows.

-They don't help with bulk operations as it's unlikely you'll ever want to deleted all rows for which their partition key modulus *n* = *x*.
+They don't help with bulk operations as it's unlikely you'll ever want to deleted all rows for which their partition key modulus _n_ = _x_.

-The number of partitions is fixed, if you want to change it, you need to manually move data around, which is possible, but there is no automation to help you.
+The number of partitions is fixed, if you want to change it, you need to manually move data around, which is possible, but there is no built-in automation to help you.

 ### Combinations